Wancobra Regeneration Project

 Project Information:

-The Wancobra Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wancobra Station, approximately 160km north-west of Bourke in New South Wales.
-Registered in September 2015, the project covers a significant area of 21,666 hectares in the remote rangelands near the Queensland border.
+Wancobra Regeneration Project is a Human-Induced Regeneration project located approximately 120km northwest of Bourke in New South Wales.
+It was registered in September 2015 and covers 21,666.34 ha.